jdhao/nvim-config/docs/README.md

 git clone https://github.com/jdhao/nvim-config.git .
 ```

-After that, when we first open nvim, all the plugins included in this
+After that, when we first open nvim, use `:PlugInstall` to install all the
-configuration will be installed automatically for you (for Windows and macOS).
-Since I use quite a lot of plugins (around 60 plugins), it may take some time
+plugins.
+Since I use quite a lot of plugins (more than 60), it may take some
-to install all of them, depending on your network condition.
+time to install all of them, depending on your network condition.

-# Automatic Installation #
+# Automatic Installation for Linux #

 To set up a workable Neovim environment in Linux, I use the script
 [`Nvim_setup.sh`](Nvim_setup.sh) to automatically install necessary